 - Keep the hip, knee and foot of your top leg at the same height.
 So placing your top leg on a pillow you need to make sure it’s the correct height.
 If your leg is too high or too low you will feel pulling in your hips and/or lower back which can be painful or just uncomfortable.
 The height of your leg has nothing to do with how big your belly is, this is purely about keeping your leg in alignment with your hip to stop you from twisting.
 This position will relieve lower back and hip pains, allowing your muscles to relax and giving you a really comfortable night’s sleep.
 The Mumanu pillow is the only pillow on the market that keeps you correctly aligned like this and being self-inflating you can adjust it for your own perfect fit.

 - Support your belly.
-From 20 weeks onwards it’s a great idea to put a thin pillow under your belly when you sleep on your side.
+From 20 weeks onwards it’s a great idea to put a wedge pillow under your belly when you sleep on your side.
 You have ligaments that attach from your uterus to the base of your spine and so as you get heavier these ligaments can pull creating discomfort in your sacrum (just above your bum) and a pulling feeling in your belly.
-A thin pillow tucked right under your belly and your leg up at the correct height will have you feeling weightless!
-You can buy belly wedges which are even more comfortable than normal cushions.
+A comfortable pregnancy pillow tucked right under your belly and your leg up at the correct height will have you feeling weightless!
+You can buy our memory foam belly wedge which is much more comfortable than normal cushions.

 - Hug a pillow.
 To prevent your shoulder from pulling and to protect tender breasts, hug a pillow (or a teddy bear!).
 Hugging a pillow will prevent your upper body from pulling forwards and can help to relieve pains around your bra line.